-Available for adoption is a male dachshund mix, one male mixed breed dog and one female collie mix.
+Available for adoption is a male blue heeler puppy, a female terrier mix and a male terrier mix.
 According to Sweetwaterâ€™s animal control officer, Don Kite, animals that are picked up are kept for a minimum of three days, but he tries to keep them from a week to 10 days.

 Dogs and cats are available for adoption for a $15 fee and the cost of getting the pet vaccinated for rabies.